BepInEx/Il2CppInterop/Documentation/Injected-Components-In-Asset-Bundles.md

 # Injected Components in Asset Bundles

-Starting with version `0.4.15.0`, injected components can be used in asset bundles.
+Injected components can be used in asset bundles.

 ## How-to